home

 I grew up in a "car" family, but I've taken it beyond Just Cars.
 I'll happily try my hand at anything that moves.
 When I was young, the answer to the question, "Why does your family of four have nine cars?" was, "Because we sold one".

-I got my first motorcycle ride on the back of a family friend's bike when six or so years old, and my parents bought him and his brother a couple minibikes when they were young -- which could ONLY be driven on their driveway and sidewalk in front of their house (and then...at the instruction of a police officer ... not on the sidewalk.
+I got my first motorcycle ride on the back of a family friend's bike when six or so years old, and my parents bought my brother and I a couple minibikes when we were young -- which could ONLY be driven on their property and sidewalk in front of their house (and then...at the instruction of a police officer ... not on the sidewalk.
 And then, not on the lawn, as it killed the grass.
-Not a lot of fun, really.
+Running up and down the driveway got a little bit dull.
 But there was the time my brother "fixed" the squeeking brakes by oiling them).

 My hopes of getting a motorcycle were damped by my parents' "NOT AT MY HOUSE!" rules.
-However, in an amazing bit of diplomacy, my younger brother worked over my parents and got permission to get a motorcycle, and I picked up one of my own two weeks later from a garage sale at age 21, a seventeen year old, very abused Suzuki T500 two-stroke (mocked as an over-grown chainsaw by his brother).
-I haulled that bike up to Michigan's UP, and rode a lot of miles around the Copper Country for my first senior year at Michigan Tech (and it may have been part of the cause for my SECOND senior year), where he got his first awareness of BMW motorcycles, having been pulled over on suspicion of an expired plate (it wasn't!
+However, in an amazing bit of diplomacy, my younger brother (always the family trouble maker!) worked over my parents and got permission to get a motorcycle, and I picked up one of my own two weeks later from a garage sale at age 21, a seventeen year old, very abused Suzuki T500 two-stroke (mocked as an over-grown chainsaw by my brother).
+I haulled that bike up to Michigan's UP, and rode a lot of miles around the Copper Country for my first senior year at Michigan Tech (and it may have been part of the cause for my SECOND senior year), where I got my first awareness of BMW motorcycles, having been pulled over on suspicion of an expired plate (it wasn't!
 The bike had been ridden enough that spring that by April 1, the plate was covered in mud!).
-The police officer told of his BMW that he put 20+k miles a year on.
+The police officer told me of his BMW that he put 20+k miles a year on.

 I figured I'd sell the T500 to a friend in the UP and get a newer bike.
 The buyer asked to borrow and try it out.
 That afternoon, I picked up my friend and (no longer) buyer from the hospital, so the bike was sold to someone else, with a few extra scratches tossed in, no extra charge!